MatousAc/orbify/README.md

 |blank space|just a placeholder in the grid. no field associated|

 There are special cases:
-When a radio select or checkbox input has only the options "yes" and "no" (or true/false, case insensitive), it is translated into a **boolean** input, known as YesNo in Orbeon.
+* When a radio select or checkbox input has only the options "yes" and "no" (or true/false, case insensitive), it is translated into a **boolean** input, known as YesNo in Orbeon.
-**Images** get a placeholder, except for **FTD Logo Images**, which are common enough in FTD forms to hardcode and include.
+* **Images** get a placeholder, except for **FTD Logo Images**, which are common enough in FTD forms to hardcode and include.
-**Phone numbers** are detected based on field labels ("Cell Phone", "Phone #", "Work Phone", etc . . .) and are translated into text inputs with special phone-number-like constraints and rigid formatting.
+* **Phone numbers** are detected based on field labels ("Cell Phone", "Phone #", "Work Phone", etc . . .) and are translated into text inputs with special phone-number-like constraints and rigid formatting.
+* **Grid** translation is not currently supported.
+Grids are replaced with blank spaces.

 **Field Attributes**
 |Integrify|Orbeon|Supported?|